gvwilson/sensibleadventures/nardica/nardica.md

 "A thief?"
 the man in front of them asked.

-"Nah, somethin' medical," the woman beside him replied, eyes blinking rapidly as she searched her feed.
+"Blue's 'r' sayin' it's somethin' medical," the woman beside him replied, eyes blinking rapidly as she searched the feed re-forming in her yellow-tinted glasses.

 The man snorted.
-"Bad case o' the blues is my bet," he muttered.
+"Bad case o' the runs is my bet," he muttered.
 His companion shushed him,
-glancing meaningfully at the drones criss-crossing the airabove them.
+glancing up meaningfully as a drone buzzed overhead.

 *We're not gonna make it,*
-Iffy told herself.
+Iffy thought despairingly.
-There was no way the drones hadn't seen her aunt before the stranger's tech brought them down.
+There was no way the drone hadn't seen her aunt before the dark man crashed them.
+Her only hope was that with so many in the air, the Marines hadn't had time to look at all the video---yet.
+But they would,
+and after what the stranger had done, they'd get a warrant to give the data to a core for analysis and then her aunt would be well and truly baked.

+Iffy took a deep breath.
+One disaster at a time.
+That's what Aunt Naggie always said, and now she needed Iffy instead of the other way around.
+There had to be a way out.

 But somehow they were at the exit and through onto the street.
 "C'mon, let's get home,"